tsmp-falcon-platform/ci-bundle-utils/README.md

-  diff-merged                     Diff two bundle directories by... extract-from-pattern            Extract the controller name from a... extract-name-from-url           Smart extraction of the controller... fetch                           Fetch YAML documents from a URL or path. find-bundle-by-url              Find a bundle by Jenkins URL and CI... find-bundles
+  diff-merged                     Diff two bundle directories by... extract-from-pattern            Extract the controller name from a... extract-name-from-url           Smart extraction of the controller... extract-version-from-url        Get the instance version from the URL. fetch                           Fetch YAML documents from a URL or path. find-bundle-by-url              Find a bundle by Jenkins URL and CI... find-bundles